 - Submissions will be assessed on the basis of an applicant’s commitment to, and the project’s reflection of, the preservation management concept together with an holistic assessment of the collection/fonds in terms of its condition and use.

 - The judges will take into account such variables as the size of the institution or organization, staffing/membership levels and project budget.

 - The judges will also consider how projects fit within an organization’s broader preservation strategy and whether projects were undertaken in response to a global preservation assessment.

 - The submissions will be evaluated on the quality of the nominated project rather than the size of the supporting resources.

 - The committee reserves the right to make no award if, in their opinion, the nominations received are not of a sufficiently high quality.

 - The award winner will be announced during the annual general meeting of the Council of Nova Scotia Archives.

 - Applications and supporting documentation become the property of the CNSA, with the exception of published books and audio-visual presentations, which will be returned to the nominees after judging.

 Please complete the Doug Kirby Award Nomination Form: download here.

-Send the form and accompanying documentation to: Sharon Murray, Sharon.Murray@dal.ca by April 27, 2020, at 5pm.
+Send the form and accompanying documentation to: Sharon Murray, Sharon.Murray@dal.ca by November 27th, 2020, at midnight.